eginer/quantum_package/docs/source/users_guide/quickstart.rst

     qp_set_frozen_core hcn

-The general command to specify core and active orbitals is :ref:`qp_set_frozen_core`.
-In the case of HCN molecule in the 631G basis, one has 20 |MOs| in total and the two first orbitals to freeze:
+The general command to specify core and active orbitals is :ref:`qp_set_mo_class`.
+In the case of HCN molecule in the 631G basis, one has 20 |MOs| in total and the two first orbitals are frozen:

 .. code::